ResumeGrade

 In the UK context, sector commentary highlights how employability focus has reshaped career services, while regulators have pointed to substantial variation in outcomes across providers.
 See: Wonkhe on employability focus transforming career services and the Office for Students’ reporting: New measure shows substantial differences in likely job and study outcomes.

-This post is a pragmatic argument: you can’t control everything, but you can control readiness signals—and resumes are one of the highest-leverage signals you can measure and improve at scale.
+This post is a pragmatic argument: you can’t control everything, but you can control readiness signals.
+Resumes are one of the highest-leverage signals you can measure and improve at scale.

 The leadership trap: measuring only what arrives too late